vasiuadriana/reguser/README.md

 Then run your server and hit `/accounts/register/`

+To use a custom template for the registration form, use:

+    url(r'^accounts/register/$', 'reguser.views.registration', name='custom-registration',
+        kwargs={'template': 'my_custom_registration_form.html'}),

+Note that the custom template must live under 'reguser' in your templates directory.

 If you want to limit user registration for email addresses from specific domains, provide a whitelist parameter to the registration view, like this:

     url(r'^reguser/register/$', 'reguser.views.registration',
         kwargs={'whitelist': ['mydomain.com',]}),